min2ha/ukwa-site/content/target/60270/index.en.md

   "subject": "Brexit"
 }

-# Treasury: Joint article: a deep and special partnership

 A joint article by Philip Hammond and David Davis that originally appeared in Frankfurter Allgemeine Zeitung on 10 January 2018 about trade relations between the UK and the EU after Brexit..